Grooming Gangs

 Who’s Speaking for the Victims?

-Some of the loudest advocates in the field are keen to see the race element explicitly investigated.
+Some of the loudest advocates in the field are keen to see the race element explicitly investigated, putting the likes of Jess Phillips and Sadiq Khan between a rock and a hard place.

 Sammy Woodhouse was horrendously abused at 14 by Arshid Hussain, a decade older than her, who headed a child exploitation gang.
 She is known to admire ‘Tommy Robinson’, despite him nearly derailing a case.
 Given the horrendous abuse to which she was subjected by an Asian man, this is understandable.

 The environment surrounding the current investigation is highly charged and political.
-I can’t help feeling that victims are often being used to meet other people’s goals in some instances.
-Whilst political battling continues there can be no progress made for victims past or present.
+Whilst this battling continues there can be no progress made for victims past or present.
 Am I surprised?
 Of course not.

-There are huge questions to be asked around who is being targetted.
-(Victims are equally stereotyped as white, teenage, uncared for.)
-And around who is getting away with it.
+There are huge questions around who is being targetted and who is getting away with it.
 Very few female abusers have been brought to book, despite the sickening case of Vanessa George.
-But we know they’re out there (around 7% of the groomers recorded by our grooming victims, and Maxwell - need I say more!).
 There are serious mass church and religious abuses way beyond simply ‘Muslims’.
-Cult abuse isn’t even touched on in most government reports, yet many are children groomed from birth.
+Cult abuse isn’t even touched on in most reports, yet these are children often born into abuse.

 Let’s stop fiddling while Rome burns!
-A YouGov survey revealed that 90% of Britons want the review to happen.
+In a YouGov survey, 90% of Britons want the review to happen.

 I realise that getting the right group of people together can be harder than herding cats.
 The main recommendations of review after review haven’t been put in place yet.
 The frustration and anger written over Jess Phillips’ face having spent so long trying to fight for victims is palpable.
 For her to be at the centre of a tug of war between victims is heartbreaking after everything she’s put in.
 It’s a political and emotional minefield.

 If you really want to do it properly, look at race, but also at gender, at what is and isn’t being investigated.
-At how hard it is for boys to report.
-And why the ‘gangs’ seem to emerge in groups where women are largely excluded.
+And how hard it is for boys to report.
+And why the ‘gangs’ seem to occur in groups where women are largely excluded.

 And age, because even sentencing views the damage to a young woman over 13 as different to a younger child.